aimeele97/2026worldcup_match_outcome_prediction/README.md

 *Where $R_A$ and $R_B$ represent the current numeric ratings of Team A and Team B, respectively.*

 ### 3. Model Training & Hyperparameter Tuning
-* **Candidate Architectures:** GridSearchCV with cross-validation was implemented across multiple classification models: Logistic Regression, Random Forest, Gradient Boosting, and XGBoost.
+* **Candidate Architectures:** GridSearchCV with cross-validation was implemented across three classification models: Random Forest, Gradient Boosting, and XGBoost.
 * **Early Stopping Optimization:** To combat overfitting, early stopping criteria (`early_stopping_rounds=20`) tracking Area Under the ROC Curve (`eval_metric="auc"`) were integrated into the training loop, capturing the peak generalized state of the model.

 ## Model Evaluation & Selection

-* **Top Architecture:** **XGBoost Classifier** outperformed alternative architectures, achieving a final validation score of **ROC-AUC $\approx 0.76$**.
+- **XGBoost Classifie**r was selected for final deployment.
+While all evaluated models yielded very similar performance, XGBoost demonstrated slightly better generalization and resistance to overfitting, achieving a final validation score of ROC-AUC $\approx 0.76$.
-* **Regularization Success:** While candidate models yielded comparable raw validation scores, XGBoost demonstrated superior generalization with significantly lower overfitting on historical evaluation sets.

 ## Model Outputs & Results

 ### 1. Monte Carlo Simulation (Championship Probabilities)
 ![MonteCarloresult](img/monte_result.png)

-The Monte Carlo simulation demonstrates that the estimated championship probabilities become more stable as the number of simulations increases.
-With 1,000 simulations, Spain emerged as the most likely champion (21.60%), narrowly ahead of Argentina (21.10%).
-However, after increasing the simulation to 100,000 trials, Argentina became the slight favourite (21.52%), with Spain close behind (21.40%).
-The difference between the two teams is only 0.12 percentage points, indicating that they are virtually evenly matched.
-This small change illustrates the stochastic nature of Monte Carlo simulations, where increasing the number of trials reduces sampling variability and produces more reliable, converged probability estimates.
-Despite the change in ranking, both simulations consistently identify Argentina and Spain as the leading title contenders, followed by France and England.
+The tournament was simulated using Monte Carlo methods to estimate each team's probability of winning the World Cup.
+With 1,000 simulations, Spain had the highest estimated championship probability (21.60%), narrowly ahead of Argentina (21.10%).
+After increasing the simulation to 100,000 iterations, Argentina became the slight favourite (21.52%), with Spain close behind (21.40%).
+The difference between the two teams was only 0.12 percentage points, indicating that they are effectively evenly matched.
+The larger simulation produced more stable estimates while consistently identifying Argentina, Spain, France, and England as the tournament's strongest contenders.

 ### 2. Single-Path Knockout Bracket Prediction (XGBoost)
 ![Ouput](img/model_result.png)